-Laser scanners are frequently used for 3D surveys of large sites, interiors and complex structures.
-The integration of terrestrial laser scanning data into photogrammetry processing workflow has been implemented in Metashape Professional 1.7.
+Terrestrial laser scanners (TLS) are frequently used for 3D surveys of large sites, interiors and complex structures.
+The integration of terrestrial laser scanning data into photogrammetry processing workflow has been implemented starting from Metashape Professional 1.7

-It is required to have structured laser scanning data converted from the raw scanner format to formats supported by Metashape (E57 or PTS).
+It is required to have structured laser scanning data converted from the raw scanner format to formats supported by Metashape (E57 or PTS) to co-process TLS and imagery data.

-For the image matching between the laser scanning data and digital photographs processed in the same project Metashape uses spherical panoramas, captured by the laser scanner, or the intensity map if the scanner is not capable of saving spherical panoramas.
-Below you can see the example of the laser scanning data imported to Metashape from E57 data format:
+For co-registration of the laser scanning data and digital photographs processed in the same project Metashape uses spherical panoramas, captured by the laser scanner, or intensity maps if the scanner is not capable of saving spherical panoramas.
+Below you can see an example of the laser scanning data imported to Metashape in E57 data format:

 - ASTM E57;